egenerse/master-thesis/content/introduction.typ

 We also enhanced developer experience by integrating Zustand’s devtool plugin, complementing existing tools like Redux DevTools.
 Developers can observe state transitions, identify the functions triggering updates, and track resulting changes in real time making the development process more transparent and efficient.

-Finally, we improved real-time collaboration by integrating Yjs, a CRDT-based synchronization framework.
-CRDTs (Conflict-free Replicated Data Types) allow distributed systems to synchronize changes without conflicts, even in offline scenarios.
+Finally, we improved real-time collaboration by integrating Yjs #footnote[https://docs.yjs.dev/], a high-performance CRDT(Conflict-free Replicated Data Type)-based synchronization that allows distributed systems to synchronize changes without conflicts, even in offline scenarios.
 Yjs enables students to collaboratively edit diagrams in real time, ensuring consistent state and low latency, which enhances teamwork and productivity.

 In short, we reengineered Apollon to help students create better diagrams, collaborate effectively, and work seamlessly across devices all within a modern, maintainable architecture.